Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Concluding remarks

+Lou, et al. \cite{lou} made some interesting observations.
+Two main trends are observed in their data: (1) a decrease in the spin polarization from overdoped to underdoped samples for both coherent and incoherent quasiparticles, and (2) a shift of spin polarization from positive to negative as a function of momentum.
+Positive and negative polarizations can occur as shown in Fig. \ref{fig4}.
+The actual spin-polarization measurements may depend on the geometry, orientation, or size of the sample.

-Local structural fluctuations drive the spin texture in high-temperature cuprate superconductors.
-In line with local symmetry breaking view proposed in Ref. \cite{lou}, we associate the higher-order process in the form of entangled triplets, by acting as emergent qubits, are now being entangled into a singlet pairing and vice versa.
-This is schematically shown in Fig. \ref{fig4}.
-The resulting spin dynamics is the origin of the doping-dependent complex spin texture found in SR-ARPES experiments for overdoped region.
+The present consensus is that local structural fluctuations drive spin texture in high-$T_{C}$ cuprate superconductors.
+In line with the local crystal-symmetry breaking view proposed in Ref. \cite{lou}, we associate the "smectic" configuration of entanglement, schematically shown in Fig. \ref{fig4}, where triplet entanglements \textit{acting as emergent qubits} \cite{perspective,buotbook2} are entangled as singlets and vice versa. \ These higher-order processes result in a spin-polarized 1D channel.
+This type of entanglement is likely dominant in the overdoped region, as suggested by experiments \cite{lou}.